frankmorgner/vsmartcard/doc/index.rst

 Currently the following projects are part of |vsmartcard|:

 .. toctree::
+   :titlesonly:

    virtualsmartcard/README
    pcsc-relay/README
+   ccid/README
    npa/README
-   ccid/README

 .. toctree::
    :hidden:

+   ccid/autotools
+   ccid/questions
+   npa/autotools
+   npa/questions
+   pcsc-relay/autotools
+   pcsc-relay/questions
    virtualsmartcard/autotools
-   pcsc-relay/autotools
-   npa/autotools
-   ccid/autotools
    virtualsmartcard/questions
-   pcsc-relay/questions
-   npa/questions
-   ccid/questions

 Looking for a feature the included programs do not offer?
 Want to extend the functionality of some library?
 Apart from requesting a new feature, you can have a look at these programming guides and try yourself:

 .. toctree::
+   :titlesonly:

    virtualsmartcard/api
    npa/api